sparkswap/broker/README.md

 #### Using the CLI

-You can run `./bin/kcli -h` to view all available commands. (this can be done in the kcli container using `docker-compose run kcli bash -c './bin/kcli -h'`)
+You can run `./bin/kcli -h` to view all available commands.

-NOTE: Running a command on the kcli container will initialize a new container on every run, which can become very process heavy.

 #### Running tests